 SMECO is currently negotiating contracts for the installation of these systems, finalize business processes, and test the network, we will also be preparing a web portal for customer-members to actively view their energy usage.
-This safe, and highly secure advanced technology will give customers more information on ways that customer-members will be able to reduce their energy usage, helping them save energy and save money.
+This safe and highly secure advanced technology will provide energy use information that customer-members can use to save energy and save money.

 About Smart Meters

 Customer-members who have a smart meter don’t have to do anything special.
 They will receive their monthly bill like everyone else, and there is no additional charge for the smart meter.

 Smart meters are one step in the process of implementing technological improvements to our electric system.
 Smart meters measure energy usage data and communicate that data to the utility.
 AMI technology provides two-way communications with smart meters, which enables functions such as voltage monitoring, outage detection, and on-demand meter readings.
 The current meter system is unable to provide these functions.